 The first part, structural performance, comprises four duty levels.
 These duty levels have been determined through testing to establish the structural integrity of the casework joinery method.
 In addition, duty levels have been determined for drawer box construction and adjustable shelf pin selection.

-The second part, aesthetics mainly addresses the surfaces that will be exposed or semi-exposed following installation, and includes three categories: Premium, Custom, and Economy grades.
+The second part of casework characteristics – aesthetics – mainly addresses the surfaces that will be exposed or semi-exposed following installation, and includes three categories: Premium, Custom, and Economy grades.

 - Economy grade: This grade has the minimum degree of control over materials and workmanship and refers to the most basic and minimum quality standards of casework.
 This grade is generally used in back room or utility areas where a sound cabinet is needed, but visual aspects, such as being well-matched for color and grain of veneer to solid wood, are not critical.
 It’s important to note that QCP doesn’t certify projects which use the economy grade category.